hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_a93c661e-a50e-489d-8f0f-bf0104e73813-0_1.content.md

 ## User Stories

-- "I've always been fascinated by space and the possibility of extraterrestrial life.
+- "I've always been fascinated by space and the possibility of Ex<wbr>tra<wbr>terre<wbr>strial life.
 This website has given me a new perspective on the universe and inspired me to learn more about astronomy." - Sarah, 25
 - "As an aspiring astronaut, I'm always looking for ways to learn more about space.
 This website has provided me with valuable insights into the challenges and rewards of space exploration." - John, 18

 ## References